 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend tools, products and services I’ve personally used and stand behind.
 When you purchase a tool using my one of my affiliate links, the company compensates me, which helps me run this blog and keep all of my in-depth content free of charge for readers.

-Now before we dig into today’s roundup of blogging tools—if you’re totally new to blogging, I’ve put together the ultimate guide to getting started with your blog.
+Now before we dig into today’s roundup—if you’re totally new to blogging, I’ve put together the ultimate guide to getting started with your blog.
 Actually getting your blog online and well-optimized (with the right tools) is the first step to laying a foundation that’ll eventually attracts readers.
 And my 25,000 word guide to starting a blog will position you best for going on to bring thousands of readers to your blog in the near future.

 If you haven’t yet gotten your blog off the ground yet, then head over to my ultimate guide to starting a blog.